 All AHRC awards are subject to the AHRC and UKRI Terms and Conditions.
 Please ensure that you are familiar with them.
 They are set out in three documents which can be accessed via the 'Manage your award' page on the UKRI website:

-Note that EU students are now classed as international students and the AHRC/UKRI competition has been opened to all international students who can apply for a UK fees and stipend award.
-Successful recipients of a UKRI scholarship will receive a fee award from the College covering the difference between home fees and international fees.
+Note that EU students are now classed as international students and the AHRC/UKRI competition has been opened to all international students who may apply for a UK fees and stipend award.
+Successful recipients of a UKRI scholarship will receive a fee award from the University covering the difference between home fees and international fees.

-You can find current maintenance and fee rates, as well as other support provided by UKRI for studentship award holders here: 'Get a studentship to fund your doctorate' page on the UKRI website.
+You can find current stipend and fee rates, as well as other support provided by UKRI for studentship award holders here: 'Get a studentship to fund your doctorate' page on the UKRI website.

 Got a question?